Trump Delivered on Some Big 2016 Promises, But Others Unmet

 Arguably Trump's biggest impact has been on immigration.

 While Mexico never did pay for the “big, beautiful wall” Trump pledged to build along the 2,000-mile southern border — the signature promise of his 2016 campaign — the project is now underway, with 450 miles expected to be completed by the end of December.
-(Only a sliver of that, however, has been built along stretches where no barrier stood before.)
+(Only a sliver of that, however — just 4 miles — has been built along stretches where no barrier stood before.)
 And Trump has succeeded in fundamentally transforming the nation’s immigration system, despite resistance from the courts and little cooperation from Congress.

 Using more than 400 executive actions, according to a recent analysis by the nonpartisan Migration Policy Institute, Trump has effectively shut down the asylum system at the southwest border and slashed refugee admissions.
 At the same time, Trump has imposed a slew of new restrictions on legal immigration, with the pandemic spurring many more.
 With so few visas being processed and immigration fees collected, the U.S. Citizenship and Immigration Services has all but run out of money and is about to furlough large swaths of its workforce.